expresspixel/Xtremepush-Expo/README.md

 npm install @xtremepush/expo-plugin
 ```

-This will be ultimately completed as part of publishing to NPM.
+*Note: This will be available on NPM once published.*

 ## Usage